kasteelharry/kasteelharry/README.md

 Welcome to my GitHub profile.
 My name is Joris Kuiper and I am a Technical Computer Science student at the University of Twente and aspiring software engineer.

 Over the years I have experimented with a few different programming languages in various projects.
-These projects have ranged from a PoS system to websites and servers.
-Most of them are public.
-However due to the academic nature of some projects, I had to keep those private unfortunately.
+These projects have ranged from a PoS system to a game.
+Most of my projects are public.
+However due to the academic nature of some of them, they are kept private such that I do not commit academic fraud.

 <div style="
     display: flex;
     justify-content: space-evenly;